 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Physical Methods of Test Sectional Committee had been approved by the Textiles Division Council.

-This standard was originally first published in 1979.
+This standard was first published in 1979.
 This standard was made for prescribing the test method for determination of seam strength of jute fabrics including their laminates on the tensile testing machines based on constant rate of extension (CRE), constant rate of loading (CRL) and constant rate of traverse (CRT) principles.
 This revision has been brought to incorporate the following major changes:

 Testing machine based on CRL principle has been excluded;